Login

 Copper IUDs

-The copper-releasing IUD is a T-shaped polyethylene device with 382 mm of exposed surface area of copper on its stem and arms.
-Barium sulfate is added to the device to make it radiopaque.
-It releases copper ions, which work by interfering with sperm mobility and inciting a foreign-body reaction that creates a spermicidal environment.
 A 3 mm plastic ball is located at the base of the IUD, through which the monofilament thread passes.
 The thread lets the provider and the patient ensure the IUD stays in position and is used to pull it out of the uterus if removal is required.
-Once inserted, a copper IUD can remain inside the uterus for up to 10 years.
-Contact Doctor Medica’s team to find out where you can buy copper IUD online.

 Hormonal IUDs

-The hormone-releasing IUD is a T-shaped device that contains 52 mg of levonorgestrel.
-The hormone gets released at a rate of 20 mcg per day.
 Levonorgestrel thickens the cervical mucus, creating a barrier to sperm penetration through the cervix, thinning the uterine lining, and preventing ovulation.
 Once inserted, a hormonal IUD can remain in place for up to five years.
-Contact Doctor Medica’s team to find out how to buy hormonal IUD online at the best rates.

 IUD Contraindications